 Source: Own Elaboration

 However, the best approach is considering both indicators together instead of isolated.
-Doing so COPA best performance is on hydro and wind generation.
-These numbers show that COPA and ONS results have similar paths with a reasonable root-mean-square deviation when it comes to hydro on Southeast and North and wind on South and Northeast.
+Doing so COPA’s best performance is with respect hydro and wind generation.
+These numbers show that COPA and ONS results have similar paths with a reasonable root-mean-square deviation when it comes to hydro in the Southeast and North and wind on South and Northeast.

 Concluding, taking into account that COPA is a deterministic model, we do not deal with hydrological, load and planning uncertainties.
 It has perfect foresight, knowing all the inflows and load variations at the beginning of the period.
-Because of that, differences have to be expected.
+Because of that, differences between real operation and the model have to be expected.
 In terms of application of the model, that means that integration costs of uncertain resources (in particular hydropower, wind, and solar PV) are underestimated.

 references